DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: Related Work

 \section{Related Work}

-\paragraph{Image-Dialogue Dataset.} In the visual dialogue domain, most previous studies are divided into two categories depending on whether the image is \textit{grounded} or \textit{sharing} in the dialogue.
+\paragraph{Multi-Modal Dialogue Dataset.} In the visual dialogue domain, most previous studies are divided into two categories depending on whether the image is \textit{grounded} or \textit{sharing} in the dialogue.
 The image-grounded dialogue task aims to answer questions~\cite{antol2015vqa,das2017visual,seo2017visual,kottur2019clevr} or generate natural conversations~\cite{mostafazadeh2017image,shuster2018image,meng2020openvidial,wang2021openvidial,zheng2021mmchat} about given images.
 These datasets require machines to perceive and understand the given images, but we sometimes share images relevant to dialogue contexts in daily conversations.
 Hence, it is difficult to train dialogue agents to retrieve an appropriate image based on dialogue contexts in image-grounded dialogue task.

-Recently the image-sharing dialogue task has been proposed to overcome such limitation, which predicts images semantically relevant to given dialogue contexts.
+\paragraph{Image-Sharing Dialogue Dataset.} Recently the image-sharing dialogue task has been proposed to overcome such limitation, which predicts images semantically relevant to given dialogue contexts.
 Since there were no existing datasets for image-sharing task, previous studies have focused on construction of the dataset.
 One of the existing datasets, named PhotoChat~\cite{zang2021photochat}, is manually constructed through a crowd-sourcing platform with Open Image Dataset V4~\cite{kuznetsova2020open} as source images.
-This dataset can provide a high-quality dialogue dataset, but the manual construction is time-consuming and expensive, which makes it hard to be expanded to a large-scale dataset.
-Another line of work~\cite{lee2021constructing} creates a 45k multi-modal dialogue dataset through an automatic pipeline composed of the Visual Semantic Reasoning Network~\cite{li2019visual} (VSRN).
-They replace utterances with semantically relevant images based on the similarity between the image and utterance obtained from VSRN.
-They also remove contextually incoherent images based on the threshold obtained through human annotation.
-However, both datasets are small and cover limited image objects and topics, as demonstrated in Figure~\ref{fig:intro_teaser}.
-To this end, we construct a large-scale multi-modal dialogue dataset through the automatic pipeline.
+This dataset can provide a high-quality dialogue dataset, but the manual construction is time-consuming and expensive.
+Another line of work~\cite{lee2021constructing} creates a 45k multi-modal dialogue dataset by replacing an utterance with relevant images using image-text similarity, based on a threshold ensuring dialogue coherence as determined by human evaluation.
+Still, we need a human-in-the-loop process and the similarity of image and utterance result is not reliable in terms of the nature of dialogue context, such as coreference resolution.
+MMDialog dataset is a web-scale multi-modal dialogue dataset curated from a social media platform, but it lacks the natural conversational flow due to the nature of non-consecutive turn of social media interactions, resulting in highly low quality, which is also reported in the previous work~\cite{han2023champagne}.
+All datasets cannot maintain both quality and diversity simultaneously, as demonstrated in Figure~\ref{main_fig:teaser}.
+Therefore, we construct a high-quality multi-modal dialogue dataset containing various images through the proposed automatic pipeline.